Where Civic Ideas Come to Life

 - Location: 1E-112

 - Details: In today’s public sector landscape, the push to innovate is often entangled with the imperative to act responsibly—especially when it comes to emerging technologies.
-Government leaders strive to drive transformation while upholding ethical standards, ensuring transparency, and protecting public trust.
+Government and education leaders strive to drive transformation while upholding ethical standards, ensuring transparency, and protecting public trust.
 This panel and discussion explore the tension between embracing innovation and navigating the scrutiny that comes with it.
+Facilitated by Trever Esko, Senior Director and Associate Partner at Gartner and James Gavin, AI and Emerging Tech PM at WaTech.

 -